jamiegl/xyzblog/content/posts/financial-disclosure-p3/index.md

 # Clustering - model training

-We are now able to train a clusteing model on our enriched dataset.
+We are now able to train a clustering model on our enriched dataset.
 As discussed earlier we added data points in such a way to support single-linkage hierarchal clustering.
 Using sklearn such a model can be initialized by (docs [here](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.AgglomerativeClustering.html)):
 ```py
 from sklearn.cluster import AgglomerativeClustering